Robert L. Floyd

 Robert Lester Floyd (January 4, 1918 - May 14, 2007) was a community leader and US politician best known as the youngest mayor of the City of Miami.

 Floyd was born on January 4, 1918, in Cincinnati, Ohio, to Paul Leslie Floyd and Margaret Scott and moved to Miami as a child with his mother in 1925 when he had health issues.
 He worked as a Paperboy for the Miami News and became an Eagle Scout.
 He graduated from Miami High School and earned a degree from the University of Florida.
 In 1939, he went to Washington, DC for a job with the FBI.
 After graduating from Washington College of Law American University, he became an FBI Special Agent and was the first responder in the Nazi Saboteurs and George Dasch case in DC.
 When the war ended in 1945, he left the FBI and returned to Miami and start a private legal practice.
 On September 4, 1946, he married Miami native Rose Marie Norcross.

-He served as Commissioner of the City of Miami and in 1947, he ran for Mayor of the City of Miami and won at the age of 29.
+He served as a member of the Miami City Commission and in 1947, he ran for Mayor of the City of Miami and won at the age of 29.
 Upon his election, he was the city's first-ever Democratic mayor.
 He was one of the Junior Chamber of Commerce Five Outstanding Young Men in Florida in 1947 and Ten Outstanding Young Men in America in 1949 (Class with Gerald Ford).
 In 1951- 1953, he was elected to the Florida House of Representatives and received the Allen Morris Award as outstanding first term Representative.
 In 1954 and 1960, he was elected (unopposed) as a Dade County court judge.
 In 1962, He was elected as President of the Florida Circuit Judges Conference.
 In 1963, he joined the firm of Frates, Fay and Floyd, later Floyd, Pearson, et al, and eventually Richman, Greer et al. He served as City Attorney for North Miami 1962-1966, Dade Country Bar Association President, in 1966 he served for one month as interim Dade County Sheriff, in 1966- 1967 President of the Society of Former Special Agents of the FBI and an American University Trustee.